 - The conceptual design and schematic design is in process and will be followed with design development and construction documents.

-- Bonds have been authorized and a groundbreaking ceremony will be held on Friday, October 25 prior to formal construction.
+- A groundbreaking ceremony was held on Friday, October 25 prior to formal construction.

 - The capital campaign to help fund the project through construction contributions has great momentum as we invest in the future of Engineering at K-State.